 When an insurance company denies a valid claim, you may find yourself without anywhere else to turn.
 In these cases you may need an insurance bad faith lawyer.
 Fortunately, Colorado recognizes that insurance policy holders are vulnerable to their insurers and that they depend upon their insurance companies to pay valid claims in a timely manner.
 When an insurer unreasonably denies an insurance claim, or delays payment, Colorado law allows the insured person to file an insurance bad faith claim.

-Steve Ray Law, PLLC understands the importance of seeking compensation when an insurer refuses to pay a valid claim.
-We are Pathfinders for Injured People; let us navigate you toward the financial compensation you deserve.
+Injury attorney Steve Ray understands the importance of seeking compensation when an insurer refuses to pay a valid claim.
+Our firm prides itself as a “Pathfinder for Injured People;” let us navigate you toward the financial compensation you deserve.

 Call us today if: